What Is The Best Truck Camper?

 Lance Camper is an extremely innovative company.
 To build this truck camper, they used a process that had to be fairly expensive but included computer designs and new modern materials to reduce weight.

-When all was said and done, this process allowed them to save money on final costs as well as save weight for the end consumers.
+This process ultimately saved them money on final costs and weight for the end consumers.

-That makes the Lance 650 a very affordable option for most buyers and makes one of the best truck campers.
+That makes the Lance 650 an affordable option for most buyers and one of the best truck campers.

-The big thing with this model is that it feels like it has a lot of space.
-There are actually a lot of smart storage opportunities here which if you’re out on the road with your family is very important.
+The big thing about this model is that it has a lot of space.
+There are many smart storage opportunities here, which is very important if you’re out on the road with your family.

-The shelves and cabinets offer a great spot to put away so many of the different items you’re going to need and bring on your trip.
+The shelves and cabinets are a great place to store many items you’ll need and bring on your trip.

-Many users online have noted that this model has a bathroom that also feels spacious, that’s going to be high up for comfort on a lot of people’s lists.
+Many users online have noted that this model’s bathroom feels spacious, which will be high on many people’s lists of comfort.

-While the bathroom is positive, the kitchen area draws high remarks as well.
+While the bathroom is positive, the kitchen area also draws high remarks.

-These individual “areas” so to speak get a lot of praise from everyone because they work so well together – it’s a really great floor plan that comes together and makes this feel so comfortable.
+These individual “areas,” so to speak, get a lot of praise from everyone because they work so well together – it’s a great floor plan that comes together and makes this feel so comfortable.

-The camper’s floor plan has drawn so many positive reviews online, it’s hard not to recommend that everyone who’s looking for a great truck camper shouldn’t take a look at this 650 model.
+The camper’s floor plan has drawn so many positive reviews online that it’s hard not to recommend that everyone looking for a great truck camper shouldn’t look at this 650 model.

 Pros:

-You’ve got a nice model here that has a comfortable mattress and a bathroom with a lot of room.
-The kitchen has everything you need and that makes for a great all-around camper.
+You have a nice model with a comfortable mattress and a large bathroom.
+The kitchen has everything you need, making it a great all-around camper.

 Cons:

-The biggest con for this camper is that the holding tanks are exposed and you just want to keep your weight distribution in check.
+The biggest con for this camper is that the holding tanks are exposed, and you want to keep your weight distribution in check.

 2. Cirrus 920

-From nuCamp, the Cirrus 920 truck camper is definitely a model that is quite luxurious.
+From nuCamp, the Cirrus 920 truck camper is quite luxurious.

-This model comes with so many feature items that people love.
-It has a really great bed, an impressive stove, a spacious and comfy-feeling bathroom, among other things.
+This model has many features that people love.
+It has a great bed, an impressive stove, and a spacious and comfy-feeling bathroom, among other things.

-The kitchen features a ton of counter space as well as a lot of room for storage.
+The kitchen features a ton of counter space and much room for storage.

 The Cirrus 920 has a proper Queen-sized bed that fits normal sheets.

-The bedroom has storage above the bed & you’ve got a window to look out of at the top of the bedroom as well.
+The bedroom has storage above the bed, and there is a window at the top of the bedroom as well.

-This goes along with the heating system that will keep you warm in the cold; so you’re really covered on all fronts there.
+This is in addition to the heating system that will keep you warm in the cold, so you’re covered on all fronts.

-The shower, sink, and toilet all share the space in the Cirrus, but you should still have space and feel comfortable there as well.
+The shower, sink, and toilet all share the space in the Cirrus, but you should still have space and feel comfortable there.

-One downside people have noticed is that the electrical set-up of the truck camper isn’t the strongest, and so most people will probably have to go for the optional generator – this kind of varies based on personal preference though; so it’s not something to be put off by completely.
+One downside people have noticed is that the truck camper’s electrical setup isn’t the strongest, so most people will probably have to go for the optional generator.
+However, this varies based on personal preference, so it’s not something to be completely put off by.

-This just looks and feels like something that is such a luxury, I love the overall look of this truck camper a lot.
+This truck camper looks and feels like such a luxury.
+I love its overall look a lot.

 Pros:

-The Cirrus 920 has a luxurious feel and the floor plan gives it an awesome look.
-All the amenities that you’re looking for are going to be included here.
-The Queen bed area is going to impress as does the amazing picture window for great views into the outdoors.
+The Cirrus 920 has a luxurious feel, and the floor plan gives it an awesome look.
+All the amenities you’re looking for will be included here.
+The queen bed area is going to impress, as is the amazing picture window with great views of the outdoors.

 Cons:

-The main concerns with this model would be based on height and there are some minor concerns about electrical potential.
+The main concerns with this model would be based on height and minor concerns about electrical potential.

 3. Four Wheel Camper Hawk

-This truck camper is one that is known for its extreme durability.
-So if you’re looking for a truck camper that is ready for a long life of reliable travel; this offering from Four Wheel Campers is one you’re definitely going to want to look at.
+This truck camper is known for its extreme durability.
+So, if you’re looking for a truck camper ready for a long life of reliable travel, you’ll want to look at this offering from Four Wheel Campers.

-The basic thing you want to see when you buy a Four Wheel Camper, other than durability that I just mentioned, is that it’s simple and light.
+Other than the durability I mentioned, the basic thing you want to see when you buy a Four-Wheel Camper is that it’s simple and light.

-Four Wheel Campers have had that focus for a while now, but the Hawk model really is a simple one that gets the job done.
-This isn’t the craziest truck camper out there on the marketplace, but it’s very practical and I can see that being very appealing for a lot of people.
+Four Wheel Campers have had that focus for a while now, but the Hawk model is simple and gets the job done.
+This isn’t the craziest truck camper on the marketplace, but it’s very practical, and I can see that it appeals to many people.

-The “Hawk” definitely has impressive workmanship across the entire camper.
-The things that stand out are things like the cabinets, and things that you may miss if you’re simply looking at a “features” list like the wiring and plumbing.
+The “Hawk” definitely has impressive workmanship throughout the entire camper.
+The things that stand out are the cabinets and things you may miss if you’re looking at a “features” list, like the wiring and plumbing.

-Those aren’t the most excitable items, but they’re very important when you’re out on the road.
+Those aren’t the most excitable items, but they are important on the road.

-Most users have reported they feel comfortable in the space of the Hawk and I agree as it does seem to have a lot of headroom.
+Most users have reported feeling comfortable in the Hawk’s space, and I agree, as it does seem to have a lot of headroom.

-The dinette is very spacious and should help keep users comfortable while they eat, and the bed design basically included with the dinette is a sharp one and I think that’s a very nice simple design that they decided on.
+The dinette is very spacious and should help keep users comfortable while they eat.
+The bed design included with the dinette is sharp, and I think that’s a very nice, simple design they decided on.

-The storage in the Hawk has a lot of unique places to put things and gives you so much variety – it can almost be overwhelming with the different ideas of where to put different items.
+The storage in the Hawk has many unique places to put things and gives you so much variety—it can almost be overwhelming with the different ideas of where to put different items.

-For a practical customer who wants a simple design, this could be a really great choice.
-I’m interested in what Four Wheel Camper will do next because I think a lot of consumers appreciate their models and their designs.
+This could be a great choice for a practical customer who wants a simple design.
+I’m interested in what Four Wheel Camper will do next because many consumers appreciate their models and designs.

 Pros:

 The Hawk has high-quality workmanship.
-The interior definitely feels spacious – mostly due to the bed area and the dinette which is going to give you the space you need.
+The interior feels spacious, mostly due to the bed area and the dinette, which give you the space you need.

 Cons: